 COMPRESSION STOCKINGS: For certain patients at high risk for developing blood clots, these may reduce your risk of a clot forming in your legs.
 It may be recommended to you to wear compression stockings for the first 5 days after surgery.
-TED anti-embolism stockings, closed toe, are recommended.
-These can be purchased at most pharmacies or from Amazon.
+If recommended, we will provide them on the day of surgery.

 PAIN MEDICATION: Your post-op discomfort can be controlled by prescribed painkillers.
 Take pain tablets with a snack to reduce the possibility of nausea.
 Do not take narcotic pain medicines (Percocet/Norco) with Tylenol at the same time.
 You will also likely be told to start an anti-inflammatory such as Motrin/ibuprofen (600-800 mg three times a day) OR Aleve/naproxen (two tabs twice a day).
-These over-the-counter medications can safely be taken with your prescription pain medication or Tylenol for added synergistic benefit.
+These overthe-counter medications can safely be taken with your prescription pain medication or Tylenol for added synergistic benefit.